 What is the SMART Program?

-The SMART program provides a six-week academic enrichment course designed to teach moral principles, increase reading skills, and introduce (homeless) children to hands-on, educational field trip experiences throughout the region, we even provide them with a pmp certification dallas tx.
+The SMART program provides a six-week academic enrichment course designed to teach moral principles, increase reading skills, and introduce children to hands-on, educational field trip experiences throughout the region.

 Who is responsible for the SMART Program?

-Faith Mission is responsible for providing Bible study, facilitators, teachers, mentoring and curriculum, two meals per program day, and entrance fees to field trip sites.
+Faith Mission is responsible for providing Bible study, facilitators, teachers, mentoring and curriculum as well as two meals per program day and entrance fees to field trip sites.
 Other support is provided by BISD, Prairie View A&M, and Brenham Maifest Association.

 How can I help?

-2. Preach: Faith Mission can utilize clergy or youth ministers who would like to teach a Bible story by ‘bringing it to life’.
-Bible stories will need to coincide with the character principle of the week.
+Faith Mission can utilize clergy or youth ministers who would like to teach a Bible story by “bringing it to life.”
+Bible stories should coincide with the character principle of the week.